Park Tae-ha

-Park Tae-ha (also known as Pu Taixia, born 29 May 1968) is a South Korean association football coach and former player; he was formerly an assistant coach of the South Korean national team.
+Park Tae-ha (also known as Piao Taixia, born 29 May 1968) is a South Korean association football manager and former player.
+He is currently the manager of K League 1 club Pohang Steelers.

 He played as winger and spent at his entire career with the Pohang Steelers.
 He managed Yanbian Fude from 2015 to 2018 before being hired to manage the Yellow/B team for China women's national football team.